-With free wifi being a critical decision-making factor for 30% of global travellers, the guarantee of a good connection is more important than ever for your guests.
-Booking.com partner CitizenM is known for its technological prowess, and two of its London-based properties were found to have the best wifi in the city, according to Booking.com reviewers.
-We spoke to the chain’s COO, Michael Levie, to get his top tips on wifi.
+With free WiFi being a critical decision-making factor for 30% of global travelers, the guarantee of a good connection is more important than ever for your guests.
+Booking.com partner, CitizenM is known for its technological prowess, and two of its London-based properties were found to have the best WiFi in the city, according to Booking.com reviewers.
+We spoke to the chain’s COO, Michael Levie, to get his top tips on WiFi.

-Levie: In today’s world, everything is accessed via a smartphone, tablet, laptop, etc and our guest experience focuses heavily on this.
-Everything we do is intended to make the guest journey as seamless and efficient as possible, from the design of our spaces to the self-check-in experience and everything in between.
-A typical guest of ours travels frequently, often for business, and across different time zones, so it is important that they are able to easily and securely access superfast, efficient wifi.
-Our superfast wifi across the global portfolio is something we pride ourselves in.
+Levie: In today’s world, everything is accessed via smartphone, tablet, laptop, etc and our guest experience focuses heavily on this.
+Everything we do is intended to make the guest journey as seamless and efficient as possible, from the design of our spaces, to the self-check-in experience, and everything in between.
+A typical guest of ours travels frequently, often for business, and across different time zones, so it's important that they're able to easily and securely access superfast, efficient WiFi.
+Our superfast WiFi across the global portfolio is something we pride ourselves in.

-Levie: Wifi is something that frequent travellers expect as a given, we don’t see a reason to charge for it.
-In the 10 years we have been operating hotels, wifi has always been free for our guests.
+Levie: WiFi is something that frequent travelers expect as a given, we don’t see a reason to charge.
+In the 10 years we have been operating hotels, WiFi has always been free for our guests.

-Levie: Consistency is important - at citizenM we have one partner that we use for everything related to network and connectivity across our global portfolio.
-They ensure speed, security and ease of access across all of the hotels.
-Another consideration was to find a partner that is trusted, scalable and has a global footprint like citizenM; brand alignment is key.
+Levie: Consistency is important – at citizenM we have one partner we use for everything related to network and connectivity across our global portfolio.
+They ensure speed, security, and ease of access across all of the hotels.
+Another consideration was to find a partner that is trusted, scalable, and has a global footprint like citizenM; brand alignment is key.

-Levie: Despite connectivity being key, at the end of the day we are human, and we thrive on human connections.
+Levie: Despite connectivity being key, at the end of the day we're human, and we thrive on human connection.
 Much of citizenM’s signature personality comes from its people.
-The hotel staff (called ambassadors) are hired first for their positive attitude, and are trained in all jobs so that guests are never told to speak to someone else when they need help.
-Every ambassador is a receptionist, problem-solver, barista and bartender, and they offer a friendly face to make the guest experience more pleasant.
-So, while good wifi is integral to citizenM’s high level of service, it is the combination of efficient tech and real human touch that makes the brand successful.
+The hotel staff (called ambassadors) are hired first for their positive attitude, and they're trained in all jobs so guests are never told to speak to someone else when they need help.
+Every ambassador is a receptionist, problem-solver, barista, and bartender, and they offer a friendly face to make the guest experience more pleasant.
+So, while good WiFi is integral to citizenM’s high level of service, it's the combination of efficient tech and real human touch that makes the brand successful.

-- After price and location, 30% of global travellers wanted to know if a property offered free wifi in order to make the best decision on where to stay
+- After price and location, 30% of global travelers wanted to know if a property offered free wifi in order to make the best decision on where to stay

-- Fast, free and easily accesses wifi is particularly important for guests that travel frequently, often for business, and across different time zones
+- Fast, free and easily accessible wifi is particularly important for guests who travel frequently, often for business, and across different time zones

 - When searching for a wifi provider, consistency, speed, security and ease of access are important, along with an ability to scale with growth